redhat-na-ssa/hobbyist-guide-to-rhoai/docs/02-install-web-terminal.md

 # 2. (Optional) Install the web terminal

+### Objectives

+- Subscribing the Web Terminal Operator

+### Rationale

-The Web Terminal Operator provides users with the ability to create a terminal instance embedded in the OpenShift Console.
-This is useful to provide a consistent terminal experience for those using Microsoft OS or MacOS.
-It also minimizes context switching between the browser and local client.
-[More info](https://docs.redhat.com/en/documentation/openshift_container_platform/4.15/html/web_console/web-terminal).
+- Provide a consistent terminal experience for those using Microsoft OS or MacOS
+- Minimize context switching

+### Takeaways

+- Many times we are shoulder surfing during deployments and this minimizes issues with different OSs (bash, zsh, etc.)
+- You can [customize the terminal](https://github.com/redhat-na-ssa/demo-ai-gitops-catalog/tree/main/components/operators/web-terminal) with custom tooling and styles
+- You can do the rest of this deployment in the terminal with your new user

 > [NOTE] We could not do this sooner as `kubeadmin` is able to install the Web Terminal Operator, however unable to create web terminal instances.
 [More info](https://github.com/redhat-developer/web-terminal-operator/issues/162).

 ## Steps

-Apply the subscription object
+- [ ] Apply the subscription object

 ```sh
 oc apply -f configs/02/web-terminal-subscription.yaml